Sourcegraph browser extension

 If that still doesn’t work, viewing the console and network activity of the extension is the next step.

-If still experiencing issues, the next step is to inspect the browser extension console output and network activity, often revealing subtle configuration errors.
+If you are still experiencing issues, the next step is to inspect the browser extension console output and network activity, often revealing subtle configuration errors.

 If that still doesn’t help, take a screenshot of the console and network activity and attach it to a new issue so we can investigate further.